 U.S. Congressman Lloyd Doggett serves on the House Ways & Means Committee, which has jurisdiction over all tax and trade measures, as well as Social Security and Medicare.
 He is ranking Member of the Subcommittee on Human Resources, which has jurisdiction over issues that relate to child care, child and family services, child support, foster care, adoption, and unemployment compensation.
 He also is a member of the Subcommittee on Tax Policy and Subcommittee on Trade.

 As a senior member of the House Ways & Means Committee, Rep. Doggett has been a vocal advocate for tax code reform and has sought to close tax loopholes that favor large corporate interests to the detriment of small businesses and individual taxpayers.
 He was featured in a CBS News 60 Minutes segment by Lesley Stahl and on MSNBC’s Morning Joe regarding his longstanding efforts to address multinational corporate tax abuse.

-Rep. Doggett has long opposed efforts to privatize Social Security, promoted affordable prescription drug coverage for seniors, and worked to boost federal support for education.
+Rep. Doggett has long opposed efforts to privatize Social Security, promoted affordable prescription drugs, and worked to boost federal support for education.
 Rep. Doggett introduced a permanent extension of the American Opportunity Tax Credit that he successfully authored, which provides an annual $2,500 tax credit for students seeking more education after high school.
-This permanent extension of Rep. Doggett’s vital tax cut would make the credit work more efficiently for students who receive Pell grants and simplify the tax code.
+This permanent extension of Rep. Doggett’s vital tax cut would make the credit more generous, make it work more efficiently for students who receive Pell grants, and help simplify the tax code.

 Congressman Doggett has also been a long-time, vocal advocate of enacting real, meaningful, comprehensive immigration reform to unite families, including the DREAM Act.

 Elected in 1988 to serve as Justice to the Texas Supreme Court, he wrote opinions supporting the right to a trial by jury and authored an important rule bolstering the public's access to information.
-Lloyd Doggett served as Chair of the Supreme Court Task Force on Judicial Ethics and was recognized as an "Outstanding Judge in Texas" by the Mexican-American Bar of Texas, awarded the James Madison Award from the Freedom of Information Foundation of Texas, and received the First Amendment Award from the National Society of Professional Journalists.
+He served as Chair of the Supreme Court Task Force on Judicial Ethics and was recognized as an "Outstanding Judge in Texas" by the Mexican-American Bar of Texas, awarded the James Madison Award from the Freedom of Information Foundation of Texas, and received the First Amendment Award from the National Society of Professional Journalists.